firasesbai/firasesbai.github.io/_pages/privacy-policy.md

 You may opt out of Google's personalized advertising by visiting [Ads Settings](https://myadcenter.google.com/).
 You can also opt out of all personalized ads from other companies and third-party vendors through the [Network Advertising Initiative's Consumer Opt-Out tool](https://optout.networkadvertising.org/).
 Note that if you opt out, you may still see ads on our site, but they won't be tailored to your interests.

-### 6. External Links
+### 7. External Links

-This Web Site contains hyperlinks to web sites that are not operated by us.
+This Website contains hyperlinks to web sites that are not operated by us.
 These hyperlinks are provided for your reference and convenience only and do not imply any endorsement of the activities of these third-party web sites or any association with their operators.
 We do not control these websites and are not responsible for their data or privacy practices.
 We urge you to review any privacy policy posted on any site you visit before using the site or providing any Personal Data about yourself.

-### 7. Changes to the Policy
+### 8. Changes to the Policy

 This Privacy Policy may be updated from time to time.
 You are advised to check this page regularly to view the most recent changes.

-### 8. Contact
+### 9. Contact

 If you have any questions about our privacy policy or the data we hold on you you can contact us via email at: [privacypolicy@firasesbai.com](mailto: privacypolicy@firasesbai.com).